-- changes or anticipated changes to regulations related to some of the products we sell; - consumer preferences, buying trends and overall economic and market trends and events, including trends and events that impact traffic in our stores; - our ability to identify and respond effectively to local and regional trends and customer preferences; - our ability to provide quality customer service that will increase our conversion of shoppers into paying customers; - the success of our omni-channel strategy and our e-commerce platform; - · competition in the regional market of a store; - atypical weather; - · changes in our product mix; and - · changes in pricing and average ticket sales.
+- the impact of the COVID-19 pandemic: - changes or anticipated changes to regulations related to some of the products we sell; - consumer preferences, buying trends and overall economic trends; - our ability to identify and respond effectively to local and regional trends and customer preferences; - our ability to provide quality customer service that will increase our conversion of shoppers into paying customers; - the success of our omni-channel strategy and our e-commerce platform; - competition in the regional market of a store; - atypical weather; - · changes in our product mix; and - changes in pricing and average ticket sales.

-Opening new stores is also an important part of our growth strategy.
-For fiscal year 2019 we opened or acquired 11 stores and plan to add 7 to 9 locations in fiscal year 2020.
-See "Recent Developments" above for additional information regarding two Field & Stream stores acquired in fiscal year 2020.
-Our target is to grow square footage at a rate of 4% to 6% annually
+Opening new stores and acquiring store locations is also an important part of our growth strategy.
+For fiscal year 2020 we opened or acquired 10 stores and plan to add 8 to 12 locations in fiscal year 2021.
+While our target is to grow square footage at a rate of 8% to 10% annually, we may deviate from this target if attractive opportunities are presented to open stores or acquire new store locations outside of our target growth rate.